 Heat pump technology can be used for water heaters, too.
 And because they're so much more efficient, homeowners who make the switch can expect to save about $330 annually on their energy bills.

-Additionally, these water heaters last way longer than traditional electric and gas water ones, representing even bigger savings.
+Additionally, these water heaters last longer than traditional electric and gas water ones, representing even bigger savings.
+They are even more dynamite in a warmer climate, since they grab heat from the surrounding air and "pump" it into the water.

 Still, since they're the superior technology, heat pump water heaters can cost an average of $1,500 more than traditional water heaters, according to Forbes.
-But tax credits and rebates make upgrading the clear economical choice, providing up to a $1,750 upfront discount and a 30% off tax credit.
+But rebates from the Home Electrification and Appliances Rebate Program make upgrading the clear economical choice, providing up to a $1,750 discount depending on income eligibility.

 Money aside, you can seriously reduce the pollution your home creates by making this upgrade, taking 20,000 pounds of pollution out of the air over 10 years.